Sodabeh-Taherpanah/react-tips-example/interview_javascript.md

     Generator functions are run by their generator yield by yield which means one output at a time, whereas Async-await functions are executed sequentially one after another.
-    Async/await provides a certain use case for Generators easier to execute.
+    Async/await provides a certain use case for Generators that are easier to execute.
     The output result of the Generator function is always value: X, done: Boolean, but the return value of the Async function is always an assurance or throws an error.

 **promise**
-promises are used to handle asynchronous operations like server requests then() method is used to access the result when the promise is fulfilled. catch() method is used to access the result/error when the promise is rejected.
+promises are used to handle asynchronous operations like server requests then () method is used to access the result when the promise is fulfilled. catch() method is used to access the result/error when the promise is rejected.
 One of the advantages of promises is that they are a much cleaner syntax.
 Before we had promises, we could easily get stuck in callback hell 🌋
 Promise object has four states -